Imbernoulli/Learn2Design-2026/README.md

 - **Two special prizes:  EUR 3,000** (judged by a committee for the most surprising or creative solution, and simplest strong-performing solution).

-prize eligibility requires the submission of an, initally confidential, *short technical report of 2-4 pages* (see below).
+Prize eligibility requires the submission of an, initally confidential, *short technical report of 2-4 pages* (see below).

 The prize money is sponsored by [SPRIND (Federal Agency for Disruptive Innovation / Bundesagentur für Sprunginnovationen)](https://www.sprind.org/).